 Ulrich et al. (2014b) apply the findings of Ulrich et al. (2014a), the seismic hazard model used by Douglas et al. (2013) and the French seismic design map currently in force (based on a constant return period of 475 years) to produce maps of the seismic risk for regular three-storey buildings in mainland France.
-The average annual probability of collapse nationally is 9×10^{-6} , which compares favourably to the risk level assumed to be acceptable for the French population by Douglas et al. (2013) (1.0×10^{-5}) .
+The average annual probability of collapse nationally is 9×10^{-6} , which compares favourably to the risk level assumed to be acceptable for the French population by Douglas et al. (2013) (1.0 \times 10-5).
 However, this risk varies from 3×10^{-7} (in the areas of lowest seismicity, e.g. Paris) to 8×10^{-5} (in the most seismically active areas, e.g. the Pyrenees).
 Similar large variations are noticeable in the annual probability of structural yield, which varies between 0.03% and 2.3% with an average of 0.3% (i.e. about 300 times higher than the annual probability of collapse).
 The variation in annual probabilities of structural yield and collapse demonstrates that the French population is subjected to widely varying seismic risk (by a factor of more than 200 times for collapse) despite a design code that varies with geographical location.

 The risk-based approach described here could help guide Member States in establishing relevant target levels for the reduction of earthquake risk in terms of deaths and economic losses.
 This could be done by, first, calculating the current annual risk of building collapse using currently-available seismic hazard maps and appropriate fragility curves.
 This computed risk could be expressed in terms of potential deaths and economic losses through assuming occupancy rates and building costs.
 Based on this calculated risk various approaches to improve the building stock (e.g. retrofitting or demolition of the most-vulnerable structures) could be assumed to study their impact on risk levels.
-In view of these calculations an appropriate risk-reduction target could be revisited periodically to check that the risk-reduction targets are being attained.
+In view of these calculations an appropriate risk-reduction target could be defined and ways that this target could be reached implemented.
+Finally, the risk model could be revisited periodically to check that the risk-reduction targets are being attained.